Linearly Convergent Frank-Wolfe with Backtracking Line-Search: Analysis

-\begin{proof} The structure of this proof is similar to that of \citep[Theorem 8]{lacoste2015global}.
+\begin{proof} We first begin by deriving the convergence rate for AdaAFW and AdaPFW.
+The structure of this proof is similar to that of \citep[Theorem 8]{lacoste2015global}.
 We begin by upper bounding the suboptimality $h_t$.
 Then we derive a lower bound on $h_{t+1} - h_t$.
 Combining both we arrive at the desired geometric decrease.\\

 \underline{\emph{Upper bounding $h_t$}}\\ Assume $\xx_t$ is not optimal, ie $h_t > 0$.
 Then we have $\langle -\nabla f(\xx_t), \xx^\star - \xx_t \rangle > 0$.
 Using the definition of the geometric strong convexity bound and letting $\overline{\gamma} \defas \gamma (\xx_t, \xx^\star)$ we have